mikezackles/nocopy/README.md

 Disclaimer
 -

-This project is still in flux, and although it aims to generate a stable, portable binary encoding, it may still fall short of that goal.
+**This project is still in flux**, and although it aims to generate a stable, portable binary encoding, it may still fall short of that goal.
 Use at your own risk, and please report bugs!